Zahidul-Hasan/zahidul-hasan.github.io/_posts/2006-01-01-vedicgods.markdown

 img: india.jpg # Add image post (optional)
 ---

-Let's recall the forgotten gods and goddesses of India that are still remembered across the world.
+Let's recall the forgotten gods and goddesses of India that are still remembered across the world..
 Ushas ( ঊষা ) - The beautiful goddess of dawn.
 She is called Eos in Greek mythology and also the rosy-fingered goddess of dawn.

 Parjanya ( পার্জন্য ) - The deity of rain.
 He is known as Perun in the Slavic countries, Perkon in Latvia, Perkunas in Lithuania.